spack/spack/README.md

 ----------------
 Spack was written by Todd Gamblin, tgamblin@llnl.gov.

-Significant contributions were also made by the following awesome
+Significant contributions were also made by:
-people:

   * David Beckingsale
   * David Boehme